steve-hue/digicade/README.md

 ### ->A hyperlink tag that will lead to Signup page

-                        "SignUp route is called"
+                        "SignUp" route is called

 ### ->onClick() function
-        if onSignUpClick is not empty
+        if onSignUpClick() is not empty
                         function is called which  will return setShowModal("VERIFY EMAIL")

         else